tabcat/rough-opal/APPLICATION.md

 [`Opal`](https://github.com/cypsela/opal) and [`Zzzync`](https://github.com/tabcat/zzzync) are the deliverables. `Opal` is the Merkle-CRDT collaborative states piece, and `Zzzync` will be a replicator module for persistent replication.

-The exact features that will be delivered of each are defined in the following issues:
+The features to be delivered for each are in the following issues:

 [`Opal` Base Feature Set](https://github.com/cypsela/opal/issues/8)